cmc-aau/hpc-docs/docs/access.md

 # Getting access

 ## Introduction
 SSH (Secure Shell) is a widely used protocol for securely accessing remote Linux servers and is the primary way to access the BioCloud servers.
-Connecting through a virtual desktop is sometimes also needed for GUI apps and is possible using X2Go.
-This page provides instructions on how to access any BioCloud server through SSH using a few different SSH clients and platforms as well as how to set up X2Go client for virtual desktops.
-There are many other SSH clients available, but it is entirely up to you which you prefer.
+Connecting through a virtual desktop is sometimes also needed for GUI apps and is possible using X2Go on the `axomamma.srv.aau.dk` server only.
+This page provides instructions on how to access the BioCloud through SSH using a few different SSH clients and platforms as well as how to set up the X2Go client for a virtual desktop.
+There are many other SSH clients available, it is entirely up to you which you prefer.
 Regardless of the client everything will run over the SSH protocol (port 22).
-You authenticate using your AAU email and password (possibly also a second factor) and you must be on the AAU network to access any of the servers unless you are connected to the AAU network from the outside using either VPN or by using the AAU SSH gateway, both are described later under [external access](#external-access).
-All servers are accessed by their hostname listed in the [hardware overview](index.md).
+You authenticate using your AAU email and password (possibly also a second factor) and you must be on the AAU network unless you are connected to the AAU network from the outside using either VPN or by using the AAU SSH gateway, both are described later under [external access](#external-access).

+If you need to run GUI apps like CLC, Arb, RStudio, etc, you need to use `axomamma.srv.aau.dk` as hostname and install and set up the [X2Go client](#access-through-x2go-virtual-desktop).
+For anything else, you need to learn how to submit SLURM jobs through one of the login-nodes `bio-ospikachu01.srv.aau.dk`, `bio-ospikachu02.srv.aau.dk`, or `bio-ospikachu03.srv.aau.dk`.
+Preferably add all of them to distribute usage.
+After succesful login consult the [Slurm guide](slurm.md).

 ## Access through SSH
 It's rarely enough with just a terminal because you more often than not need to edit some scripts in order to do anything, so below are some instructions on how to connect using a few popular code editors with built-in SSH support, but also [just a terminal](#just-a-terminal).